Paul Avenue station: Oakdale station proposal

 When Caltrain was still being operated by Caltrans, a report was published in 1988 from a study to evaluate the feasibility of replacing Paul Avenue with a new station to the north at either Williams Avenue, Palou Avenue, or Evans Avenue.
-The report was prepared in conjunction with the effort to create a home port for USS Missouri (BB-63) in San Francisco at the Hunters Point Shipyard, and concluded that with the completion of the Downtown Rail Extension, daily ridership could increase to 2,400.
-However, without the Downtown Extension, ridership would be limited to less than 100.
+The report was prepared in conjunction with the effort to create a home port for USS Missouri (BB-63) in San Francisco at the Hunters Point Shipyard, and concluded that with the completion of the Downtown Rail Extension (now known as The Portal), daily ridership could increase to 2,400.
+However, without the downtown extension, ridership would be limited to less than 100.
 The preferred site was at Evans Avenue.

 The Bayview Hunters Point Community Revitalization Concept Plan (March 2002) identified the Oakdale-Palou area as the community's preferred location for the Caltrain station.
 A 2005 feasibility study proposed a new station just north of Oakdale Avenue (37.738°N 122.3948°W) next to the City College of San Francisco Southeast Campus in Bayview, 1.0 mile north of the former Paul Avenue station.
 The new station would have platforms passing over Quint, and bus stops for four lines would be located within walking distance of the new station.
 Just north of Oakdale, freight trains are routed east along the Quint Street Lead, which branches from the main line, to the Intermodal Freight Rail Cargo Transfer Facility near Piers 90–96.
 A follow-up study in 2014 predicted daily ridership of around 2,350.
 In the vicinity of the proposed station, the Caltrain line is grade-separated from Oakdale (which passes over the rail line) and Quint.
 Prior to 2016, the rail line was carried over Quint on a steel bridge originally constructed for the Bayshore Cutoff in the early 1900s.
 In preparation for a new Oakdale station, the bridge, which was structurally deficient, was removed on April 30 and replaced by a berm completed in July 2016, which severed Quint between Oakdale and Jerrold.
 A new road has been proposed on land belonging to Union Pacific west of the tracks, to reconnect Quint to Jerrold.